Chapter 34:

 “Next shot—” I shouted out to the triop.
 “Get into position facing the direction of the last blast.
 Hold your fire until you see the purple glint of the spell wearing off.”

-The shots came once more, and we moved.
-The three of them were getting into a hiding spot, ready to attack.
+The shots came once more, and we moved into our positions.
+The triop were getting into a hiding spot, ready to attack.
 Or at least I hoped.
-Meanwhile, I rushed toward the location of the last beam.
+Meanwhile, I rushed toward the location of the last attack.

-Stopping in the center of the street, I readied myself while scanning the area.
+Stopping in the center of the street, I readied myself, scanning the area for the coming threat.
 It would appear any moment, and when it did, I would—

 A palm pressed to the back of my head.

 “Time to die, problem child.”
-A serpentine creature hissed as a cold energy pooled at the back of my skull.
+A serpentine creature hissed as I felt a cold energy pooling at the back of my skull.

-The magic dissipated as blood splashed over my body.
-Its scaled form crumbled to the ground before me, revealing a trio of arrows and a singular scorch mark scarring its back.
+But before it could release, the magic dissipated as blood splashed over my body.
+The creature's scaled form crumbled to the ground behind me, revealing a trio of arrows and a singular scorch mark scarring its back.
+Within seconds of the strike, its body began to disintegrate into light, signalling the end of the fight.

-An exhausted-looking Rionriv and Aesandoral approached, holding wounds as they drank down potions.
+An exhausted-looking Rionriv and Aesandoral stepped up to me, holding at their wounds as they drank down potions.
 Both appeared to have crashed from their bloodlust and were examining the battlefield much like I was.

 “We did this to ourselves, huh?”
 Rionriv asked, inspecting the bodies.

 “We may have gone a bit far with training,” Aesandoral added, looking at the café and then me.
-“Maybe we should try a new café.”
+“And, maybe, we should try a new café.”

 “Yeah, maybe.”
 I huffed, pushing myself up.
 “Maybe we take a break on—”